DragRedSim/esphome-native-hdmi-cec/README.md

   # DDC support is not yet implemented, so you'll have to set this manually.
   physical_address: 0x4200 # Required

-  # The name that will we displayed in the list of devices on your TV/receiver
+  # The name that will be displayed in the list of devices on your TV/receiver
   osd_name: "HDMI Bridge" # Optional.
 Defaults to "esphome"

   # By default, promiscuous mode is disabled, so the component only handles directly-address messages (matching